EverettYou/Mathematica-for-physics/README.md

   1. unzip this repository in a folder,

-  2. open `install.m` in Mathematica,
+  2. open `config.m` in Mathematica,

   3. click the `Run Package` button to the top right,